overwolf/overwolf.github.io/docs/api/overwolf-settings.md

 > Sets the extension settings.

-Currently only supports enabling/disabling app auto-launach with Overwolf client.
+Supports enabling/disabling app auto-launach with Overwolf client and more.

 Parameter          | Type                                                                 | Description                                                              |
 -------------------| ---------------------------------------------------------------------| ------------------------------------------------------------------------ |